What can a Human do, that can’t be replicated by AI?

 I’m constantly tracking powerful examples in which AI programs enter the scene and solve challenges that have previously only been solvable by talented individuals.

-This blog tells the story of one such example, whereby AI is now able to solve something that only the crowd’s most skilled members could previously master....
+This blog tells the story of one such example, whereby AI technology is now able to solve something that only the crowd’s most skilled members could previously master....

 Namely, the task of predicting how a protein folds based on its unique sequence of Amino Acids.
+This is one of the applications of artificial intelligence in healthcare.

 Let’s dive in.